reflectoring/reflectoring.github.io/content/blog/2022/2022-05-05-comprehensive-guide-to-java-streams.md

 The operations in a stream use internal iteration for processing the elements of a stream.
 This capability helps us to get rid of verbose constructs like `while`, `for`, and `forEach` loops.

-In this article, we will work with the different classes and interfaces of the Java Stream API and understand the usage of the various operations that we can perform on Java Streams.
+In this tutorial, we will work with the different classes and interfaces of the Java Stream API and understand the usage of the various operations that we can perform on Java Streams.

 {{% github "https://github.com/thombergs/code-examples/tree/master/core-java/streams/data-streams" %}}